davidjguru/davidjguru.github.io/_posts/2020-03-17-Thinking-about-drupal-migrations-examples.md

   - drupal:migrate
 ```

-Create the new migration definition file with path: /migration_basic_module/migrations/basic_migration_one.yml And values:
+Create the new migration definition file with path: ```/migration_basic_module/migrations/basic_migration_one.yml```.

-In our new declarative file basic_migration_one.yml, which describes the migration as a list of parameters and values in a static YAML-type file, we will include the embedded data of two nodes for the content type "basic page" to be migrated, loading only two values:
+In our new declarative file ```basic_migration_one.yml```, which describes the migration as a list of parameters and values in a static YAML-type file, we will include the embedded data of two nodes for the content type "basic page" to be migrated, loading only two values:

 1. A title (a text string).
 2. A body (A text based on the ChiquitoIpsum generator*, [http://www.chiquitoipsum.com](http://www.chiquitoipsum.com)).